arindamdawn-zz/tab-and-space/posts/30-days-of-python-5.md

 Ternary operator is also sometimes called a **conditional expression**.
 It is a very handy way to checking a condition in a single statement.
 I compared it with the `?` operator syntax of JavaScript to solidify my mental model.

-## Short Circuiting
+## Short-Circuiting

 While checking for multiple logical conditions in a single statement, the interpreter is smart enough to to ignore the rest of the condition check if the first condition fails.
-This is known as short circuiting.
+This is known as short-circuiting.
 It can be better explained using an example

 ```python
 knows_javascript = True